-Between the third and fourth quarters of 2018, the general level of misery experienced by people in the United States and Kansas decreased.
-This can be attributed to a decrease the unemployment rate.
-The level of misery is less than the fourth quarter of 2017.
+Between the second and third quarters of 2018, the general level of misery experienced by people in the United States and Kansas increased.
+This can be attributed to an increase in the unemployment rate.
+The level of misery is less than the third quarter of 2017.

-Each of the metropolitan areas in Kansas experienced a decrease in misery.
+Each of the metropolitan areas in Kansas except Kansas City experienced an increase in misery.
 Among the metropolitan areas in the state, Wichita and Topeka have levels of misery above the state level.
 However, all areas in Kansas are below the national level.

-Within the region, Wichita has the highest level of misery, followed by St. Louis and Topeka.
+Within the region, Wichita has the highest level of misery, followed by Topeka and St. Louis.
 The lowest level of misery in the Omaha, followed by Lawrence.